This article was updated in April 2025.

 Essentials for a first date

-1. Treat yourself with respect and you are more likely to be treated that way back.
-Don’t dress in a way that gives the wrong message.
-(Yes, women have the right to dress how they want.
-But many men do interpret the way women dress.
-So why take the risk of a misinterpretation when you don’t know the guy?)
+- Treat yourself with respect and you are more likely to be treated that way back.
 If you’re not comfortable with physical contact or kissing, say so politely with a smile and stick to it.
 No means no. Don’t allow yourself to be worn down by persuasion.
-Most people prefer to wait until a second date for physical contact.
+Most people prefer to wait until a second or third date for physical contact.
 A kiss on the cheek and a quick hug are fine for a first date.
 You can still be warm and friendly towards them without getting too intimate.
+It might be helpful to say “I don’t kiss on a first date, but that doesn’t mean I’m not interested in seeing you again.”

-2. If you feel uncomfortable with their behaviour towards you on the date, bring the date to an end and get a cab.
+- If you feel uncomfortable with their behaviour towards you on the date, bring the date to an end and get a cab.
 If necessary, tell the bar staff and ask for help.
-The Metropolitan police have an initiative in cities such as London called Ask for Angela.
+The police have an initiative called Ask for Angela.
 It’s a code for “get me out of here”.
 Staff can call a taxi for you; contact your friends or family; or request that an individual causing the distress leaves the venue.
 Ask at the bar before your date or arrange your own code with staff.
 Choose places for dates where you know there can be this arrangement already.